Roma Balzer

 Ngāti Ranginui, Ngāi Te Rangi, Raukawa, Te Arawa

 Roma began work at Tokanui Hospital as a training officer alongside children with multiple disabilities.
-At the age of 25 and a single parent of 3, she joined the steering committee of the newly forming Rotorua Women's Refuge.
+At the age of 25 and single mother of 3, she joined the steering committee of the newly forming Rotorua Women's Refuge.
 Three years later, she became the regional representative on the National Women's Refuge Executive (NCIWR) and, in 1986, was employed as the first Māori National Co-ordinator of Women Refuges.

 While largely dismantled today, one of Roma's proudest innovations was parallel development across the movement.
 Māori were recognised as tangata whenua, with the right to Māori-centric approaches to developments by and for Māori.
 Within this structure, tauiwi had an important place, where non-Māori also had the right to develop by and for their respective cultures of origin.
 This co-development model also challenged pākehā to identify and address the systemic racism within their communities.